10% off orders over £500 with code SAVE500

 Your boiler pressure is important because if you don’t have enough hot water in the system your radiators will not heat up properly, and your rooms will be cold.

-boiler pressure gauge
+diagram of a boiler pressure gauge

 Check the pressure gauge on your boiler and be sure it is sitting in or around 1.2 to 1.5bar – this will guarantee you have the correct level of water in the system.